 The annual IEEE-HKN Student Leadership Conference is a signature program of the society and is an opportunity for your chapter to meet with other officers, members, faculty advisers, members of the Board of Governors, and staff.
 The conference includes opportunities for professional development, leadership training, and networking.

 Student Leadership Conference 2018

-The annual IEEE-HKN Student Leadership Conference will be hosted by University of Florida in Gainsville, FL, USA.
-All IEEE-HKN members are invited to attend from 13 April- 15 April 2018 to meet other IEEE-HKN members from around the world and grow their professional and leadership skills while enjoying the weekend.
+The annual IEEE-HKN Student Leadership Conference was hosted by University of Florida in Gainsville, FL, USA between 13 April- 15 April 2018, allowing members to meet other IEEE-HKN members from around the world and grow their professional and leadership skills while enjoying the weekend.

 Should you wish instead to support the Student Leadership Conference or your local Chapters attendance, please consider donating to the HKN Student Leadership fund .

 – $131 would cover the cost of one student attending.

 IEEE-HKN provides up to a $250 reimbursement to chapters to cover student attendance.
 Additionally, a further $250 is available for faculty adviser attendance.
 Once the conference is over, information will be sent out on how to claim the reimbursement, normally just a simple matter of sending in an expense form and receipts for nationals to process.